Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`FLOW_SENSOR_CALIBRATE_MEASURE`](#auto-config) | Subscribe | No |

 This topic allows sending measurements to the calibration process.
-A rolling average amount of pulses per liter is maintained until the calibration process is ended, where it is then used to update the value of [`FlowSensorConfig.pulses_per_l`](#runtime-config).
+A total amount of pulses per liter and a count of pulses per liter measurments is maintained until the calibration process is ended, where it is then averaged and used to update the value of [`FlowSensorConfig.pulses_per_l`](#runtime-config).

 Inputs:
 - `["id"]` int.
 The id of the calibration process.
 If the ID is incorrect or absent, no measurment will be recorded.